 One of the city’s newest skateparks lies out in East Williamsburg.
 Trendy skaters from all over Brooklyn tend to visit Cooper Park to test out the ledges, ramps and rails.
 But everybody’s favorite tidbit about this skatepark is that it was reportedly named after Peter Cooper, the American philanthropist and inventor of a forerunner of Jell-O.

 Skaters who love ramps and halfpipes flock to Pier 62, but everybody tends to swing through at least once to appreciate the fact that New York City has a giant skatepark (15,000 square feet, or almost 1,400 square meters) at the end of a pier overlooking the Hudson River.

 Highbridge Skatepark is the largest skatepark in New York City.
 Opened in 2014, it was deliberately built on a downward slope to help skaters achieve maximum momentum.
 The park sits directly underneath Hamilton Bridge, so it may be a bit tricky to find at first.

 The plaza of Flushing Meadows may not technically be a skatepark, but that doesn’t stop skaters from taking it over every day.
-The area’s got plenty of stairs, ramps, and euro gaps for those who enjoy more street-style boarding.
-Plus, it’s super close to the famous Unisphere fountain – a great place to take pictures or cool off.
+The area’s got plenty of stairs, ramps and euro gaps for those who enjoy more street-style boarding.
+Plus, it’s super close to the famous Unisphere fountain – a great place to take pictures or cool off in the summer.

 Skaters who don’t mind trekking up to the Bronx will find plenty of flat, even surfaces for street-style skating at River Avenue.
-Skaters tend to come here to shoot videos as the backdrop (underneath an elevated train track) can make for some pretty stunning shots.
+Skaters tend to come here to shoot videos, as the backdrop (underneath an elevated train track) can make for some pretty stunning shots.